 As a member of the collaborative performance art group, The Waitresses, she addressed social issues using the metaphor of the waitress.
 Her 1987 solo performance Mouth Piece was a lounge act about stuttering.
 While at The Woman’s Building she also discovered book arts, which she continued to develop at the Oregon School of Craft.
 Her many books have been shown in California and Oregon.
 In 1994 she received a travel and research grant from the John Anson Kittredge Fund for her book Strong Hearts, Inspired Minds: 21 Artists who are Mothers tell their Stories, published in 1996.
 From 1999-2002 Anne assisted artist Betsy Damon and her organization Keepers of the Waters, which combined art and science to educate about water quality.

-Since 2010 paintings from her series Mounds and Stones have been regularly exhibited in Oregon, Washington, and Massachusetts.
-The paintings, which are an exploration info family heritage and place, reference her father’s astro-archeaological research photos.
+Since 2010 paintings from her Mounds and Stones series have been regularly exhibited in Oregon, Washington, and Massachusetts.
+The paintings, which are an exploration into family heritage and place, reference her father’s astro-archeaological research photos.
 She has a BA in art from Kirkland College and an MFA in creative writing from Antioch University, LA.